parzival-roethlein/prmaya/README.md

 ## DESCRIPTION
 Scripts, plugins and posts (tutorials, notes) for Autodesk Maya.
 Any feedback is welcome.
-* prmaya (structured like the default maya user folder)
+* prmaya (folder structure similar to maya user folder)
   * scripts
     * __AEplusMinusAverageTemplate__: Used in production
     * __prPanelCtx__: Used in production, WIP